jsummers/deark/readme.txt

 === Deark ===

-Deark is a command-line utility (written in C) that can decode certain types of files, and either:
+Deark is a command-line utility that can decode certain types of files, and
+either:
  1) convert them to a more-modern or more-readable format, or
  2) extract embedded files from them